 The alt text for such a graphic doesn't have a great deal of importance.
 You may think that it needs to be in all languages, or no particular language, for accessibility, but in reality people reliant on screen readers would be able to traverse the pull-down text to find the right link.

-Fonts.
-You must also think about whether the reader will have fonts to display this range of scripts.
-Be aware that a Web user in France, for example, may see empty boxes in place of the Japanese text while a user in Japan will see the text just fine.
+Be aware that a Web user in France, for example, may see empty boxes (so-called 'tofu') in place of the Japanese text, while a user in Japan will see the text just fine.
 This is because the fonts available on the French user's system may not contain Japanese glyphs.
 One could argue that this is not too important, since French users don't need to be able to read the Japanese.
 On the other hand, you may feel that empty boxes are unsightly.

 If you feel that empty boxes are unsightly you may be tempted to use text in graphics for non-Latin options.
 Unfortunately, it is not possible to include graphics in the selection list itself, but some sites add such graphics outside the pull-down menu.